-Elections to the Citizens’ Chamber (here called Sortition Chamber) of the Senate, which will include 50% of the Senators, will be conducted using sortition.
-The sortition mandates will of course come from selection and not election, and since they would run for 6-years, they would overlap the terms of the Parliament.
+Elections to the Citizens’ Chamber called the Senate, will be conducted using the sortition method.
+The sortition mandates will of course come from selection and not election, and since they would run for 6-years, they would overlap the terms of the Lower House of the Parliament.
 Therefore, in a five-year parliament only the mandates won through the Proportional Representation and the Two Rounds Systems will be available for election.
 The sortition members will continue to be members of the Senate, until their mandate elapses after six years and new sortition members will replace them.
-The same system as for the EF Parliament could of course also be used for the member states’ Parliaments.
-This is how I propose to carry out the allocation of mandates to the EF Senate using sortition.
+The same system as for the EF Parliament could of course also be used for the member’ Parliaments.
+This is how the allocation of the mandates to the EF Senate using sortition could be carried out.

-The sortition members actually selected to serve a 6 year-period in the Senate will be paid the national public sector average salary for the first 1 year and the MPs salary for the next 5 years.
+The sortition members actually selected to serve a 6 year-period in the Senate will be paid for teh entire period either the national public sector average salary, or their current salary/wage increased by inflation.
 All expenses will of course be covered.
 They will not be allowed to be employed anywhere else.